Ever wondered if you can get free government money?

 And if the scammers don’t collect fees, it may just be that they’re trying to steal your information (which can lead to something as serious as hacking your online accounts, to worst-case-scenarios like identity theft).

-Combine two or more of the government grants and free government money you’ve forgotten I’ve listed above, so you can relax a little if you’re struggling to make ends meet.
+Combine as many of the government grants you’re eligible for so you can relax a little if you’re struggling to make ends meet.